Magic snap 5-game skid with 133-127 victory over Pelicans

 Pelicans: Alexander-Walker, a rookie from Virginia Tech, made his first career start.
 Jackson made his second start of the season.

-Magic: Orlando coach Steve Clifford was encouraged to learn the Magic’s series with Milwaukee will start on Tuesday rather than Monday because it gives his injury-riddled team more time to recover.
+Magic: Clifford was encouraged to learn the Magic’s series with Milwaukee will start on Tuesday rather than Monday because it gives his injury-riddled team more time to recover.
 “We have four guys who will be coming back and it gives us an extra day, which will be good for them, and an extra day to prepare,” Clifford said before Thursday’s game.
 “The big thing is those four guys can get healthier and can get back on the floor, hopefully.”

 UP NEXT